LeonSong1995/gsMap/docs/source/quick_mode.md

 │   └── cauchy_combination
 ```

-## Conclusion
+## Summary

-The `quick_mode` allows you to run the entire pipeline in one command, simplifying the process and reducing manual steps.
+The `quick_mode`  lets you run the entire pipeline with a single command, making the process easier and reducing the need for manual steps.